jillesvangurp/kt-search/README.md

 ## Use cases

 Integrate **advanced search** capabilities in your Kotlin applications.
 Whether you want to build a web based dashboard, an advanced ETL pipeline or simply exposing a search endpoint in as a microservice, this library has you covered.
-You can also integrate kt-search into your `kts` scripts.
-For this we have a little companion library to get you started: [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/).
-Also, see the scripting section in the manual.

 - Add search functionality to your server applications.
 Kt-search works great with **Spring Boot**, Ktor, Quarkus, and other popular JVM based servers.
 Simply create your client as a singleton object and inject it wherever you need search.
 - Use Kt-search in a **Kotlin-js** based web application to create **dashboards**, or web applications that don't need a separate server.
 See our [Full Stack at FORMATION](https://github.com/formation-res/kt-fullstack-demo) demo project for an example.
 - Use **Kotlin Scripting** to operate and introspect your cluster.
-See the companion project [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/) for more on this as well as the scripting section in the manual.
+See the companion project [kt-search-kts](https://github.com/jillesvangurp/kt-search-kts/) for more on this as well as the scripting section in the [Manual](https://jillesvangurp.github.io/kt-search/manual/Scripting.html).
 The companion library combines `kt-search` with `kotlinx-cli` for command line argument parsing and provides some example scripts; all with the minimum of boiler plate.
 - Use kt-search from a **Jupyter Notebook** with the Kotlin kernel.
-See the `jupyter-example` directory for an example and check the [README](jupyter-example/README.md) for instructions.
+See the `jupyter-example` directory for an example and check the [Manual](https://jillesvangurp.github.io/kt-search/manual/Jupyter.html) for instructions.

 The goal for kt-search is to be the **most convenient way to use opensearch and elasticsearch from Kotlin** on any platform where Kotlin is usable.